AlexMost/dotfiles/README.md

 dots
 ====
-Puts my dot files in a good order:
+Puts my dot files in a good order